Ron Perlman: Voice-over work

 Perlman also has a successful career as a voice actor.
 He has portrayed characters in numerous video games and animated series, and done voice-over work for television commercials.
 These include Casper High English teacher and vice-principal Mr. Lancer in Danny Phantom, "Mickey Kaline" in Hey Arnold!, The Lich in Adventure Time, Kurtis Stryker in Mortal Kombat: Defenders of the Realm, Justice in Afro Samurai and various characters in DC Comics based series such as the villainous Slade, a version of DC character Deathstroke in the Teen Titans animated series and again in Justice League: The Flashpoint Paradox, Clayface in Batman: The Animated Series and The New Batman Adventures, Jax-Ur in Superman: The Animated Series, Orion in Justice League and Justice League Unlimited (the former in which he reprised his role as Clayface as well as voicing Orion), Sozin in Avatar: The Last Airbender, several villains (Killer Croc, Rumor, and Bane) in The Batman, Doctor Double X in Batman: The Brave and the Bold, and Sinestro in Green Lantern: The Animated Series.
 In addition, he served as the narrator for 1000 Ways to Die from 2009 to 2012.

 His video game credits include Terrence Hood in the games Halo 2 and Halo 3, Jagger Valance in The Chronicles of Riddick: Escape from Butcher Bay, and Batman in Justice League Heroes.
 He is known by Fallout fans for narrating the introductory films in the series, including uttering the famous phrase "War.
 War never changes."
 He also voices Slade in the 2008 Turok game, and Emil Blonsky / Abomination in The Incredible Hulk: Ultimate Destruction, Conan for the PS3 and Xbox 360, and voices the fast-talking Mayor Hoodoo Brown in the Neversoft game Gun.
 He also made an appearance in Payday 2 as "Rust", part of the "Biker Pack" DLC.
 In Call of Duty: Black Ops III (2016), Perlman offered his likeness and voice to one of the lead playable characters in the game's popular Zombies mode.

-Perlman was the narrator of the 2013 award-winning documentary "FORGET US NOT The 5 Million Non-Jewish Victims", currently available on Amazon Prime (2025).
+Perlman was the narrator of the award-winning documentary Forget Us Not, which presents the stories of some of the 5 million non-Jewish Holocaust survivors.

 Perlman has also provided narration for a number of audiobooks, including City of Thieves by David Benioff.
 Perlman also does narration in the UFC's cold open promos for pay-per-view events.